Residency Registration of Foreigners Living in Italy: About the Iscrizione Anagrafica and Residenza

 Note: Residenza is important if you intend to apply for Italian citizenship.
 Registering at the Anagrafe is necessary to demonstrate that you have been living regularly in Italy for the required period to qualify for citizenship.
 The count for the citizenship application begins from the date of obtaining residency.

-How can apply for the “residenza”?
+How to apply for the “residenza”?

 The application is submitted to the Anagrafe of your municipality, and the required documents include the permesso di soggiorno, passport, codice fiscale, lease agreement or deed of ownership, and a declaration of residence form.
 After submission, the Anagrafe verifies the applicant’s residence by visiting the declared address.